mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/6-statements.md

 tags:
   - logic
   - algebra
-title: Mathematica Nova - Introduction
+title: M. Nova Chapter 06 — Statements
 description: ...
 ---
 The concept of a statement is similar to that of an expression.